turingschool/front-end-curriculum/lessons/module-1/html-planning-layout.md

 </div>

 ### Layout Structure

 As front-end developers, you'll use HTML to build layouts given to you by a designer or client.
 It's an interesting challenge that can seem overly simple, but how you structure your HTML can have a very real impact in how you have to write your CSS and even how you use Javascript.
 Remember, HTML is like the frame of a house -- it has to be stable and well thought through for everything to be stable!

-### Containing Elements, Semantics & Text

-HTML5 has a variety of _semantic tags_, or HTML tags that provide additional meaning through descriptive naming, available for us to use.
-These tags are an easy way to not only make our code more understandable and clear to other developers (and our future selves), but they are also a great way to incorporate basic accessibility into your HTML for users who may need to access your website in non-traditional ways.

 ### Planning a Layout